 Kiwis Count measures New Zealanders’ satisfaction with 43 commonly used services.
-The results are used to calculate a Service Quality Score (SQS) for each service and an overall SQS across all services (headline result).
-In 2017, eleven new services were introduced to the 43 commonly used services, replacing services that have seen reductions in usage.
+The results are used to calculate the SQS for each service and an overall SQS across all services (headline result).
+In 2017, 11 new services were introduced to the 43 commonly used services, replacing services that had seen reductions in usage.

 New Zealanders’ satisfaction with the quality of public services has increased over the past decade.
-The overall SQS has increased eight points from 68 in 2007 to 76 in 2017.
-The two percentage point increase for 2016 – 2017 is partly caused by the changes made to the questionnaire for 2017 and partly by strong improvements in two services - Visited a national park” and “Licensed or registered a vehicle”.
+The overall SQS has increased nine points from 68 in 2007 to 77 in 2018.
+This is the highest it has ever been.

 Figure 6; Overall Service Quality Score

 Kiwis Count also asks New Zealanders about their use of, and satisfaction with, seven types of private sector companies (banks or finance companies, insurance companies, credit card companies and electricity or gas companies).
 These scores are aggregated to give an overall private sector SQS.

 Figure 7 Shows that since 2007, satisfaction with private sector services has been lower than satisfaction with public services.
 While satisfaction with public sector services has increased since 2007, satisfaction with private sector services since 2012 has plateaued.
 The result for 2018 is 68, the same as the previous six years.

 Figure 7 Service Quality Score - Public Sector vs Private Sector